JosephWoodward/Slugity/README.md

         bool EnableStopWords { get; set; }
     }

-**TextCase:** The TextCase enumeration allows you to specify the case of the generated slug.
+**TextCase:** The `TextCase` enumeration property allows you to specify the case of the generated slug.
 Available Options: `UpperCase`, `LowerCase` and `Ignore`.

 Default value: `TextCase = TextCase.LowerCase`

-**StringSeparator:** The `StringSeparator` configuration specifies the character used to separate string.
+**StringSeparator:** The `StringSeparator` property specifies the character used to separate strings in the slug generated.

-Defaunt value: `StringSeparator = '-';`
+Default value: `StringSeparator = '-';`

-**MaxLength:** The `MaxLength` value allows you to specify the maximum length of your generated slug.
+**MaxLength:** The `MaxLength` property allows you to specify the maximum length of your generated slug.
 This length is calculated *after* stop-words, character replacements and invalid characters have been stripped from the slug.

 **CharacterReplacement**